NotePlan/plugins/README.md

 - `npc plugin:dev <plugin> -wcn` watcher, compact mode, notify using CLI shorthand
 - `npc plugin:dev <plugin> -tw` test mode, watcher using CLI shorthand
 - `npc plugin:test <plugin> -w` test mode, using `test` command
-- `npc plugin:info --check <name>` to check if you desired command name is in use by any other NotPlan Plugins
 <!-- - `npm run build`: Will build all the plugins into single files (where needed) -->
 - `npm run typecheck`: typecheck all javascript files with `Flow`.
 Only files with a `// @flow` comment are checked.
 - `npm run fix`: lint and auto-format